Djerring Trail: Oakleigh to Huntingdale

-This section of the trail begins by using the underpass underneath Oakleigh Station to head to the northern end of the station.
-It runs along the footpath near the vehicle entrance to Oakleigh Central Shopping Centre, then turns off into a small car park, then goes off-road, back alongside the rail line.
-It runs underneath Hanover Road, and then continues towards Huntingdale Station, with connections on Oxford Street, Downing Street, Westminster Street, and runs past industrial area.
-It then reaches Huntingdale Station.
+The Oakleigh -Huntingdale section of the trail begins by using the underpass underneath Oakleigh station to head to the northern end of the station.
+It runs along the footpath near the vehicle entrance to Oakleigh Central Shopping Centre, turns off into a small car park, then goes off-road, back alongside the rail line.
+It runs underneath Hanover Road, and continues towards Huntingdale station, with connections on Oxford Street, Downing Street, Westminster Street, and runs past industrial area.